DPDiciembre/Acme-Dinner44/README.md

 <h1>Acme-Dinner44</h1>
-<p>This is the project Acme-Dancer for the group of the subject DP formed by</p>
+<p>This is the project Acme-Dinner44 for the group of the subject DP formed by</p>

 <hr/>